-Daiwa BG Saltwater Spinning Reels details:
+Daiwa BG Spinning Reels details:

-The next generation of our ever popular Daiwa BG Saltwater Spinning Reels spinning reel series just got leaner and meaner.
+The next generation of the ever popular Daiwa BG Saltwater Spinning Reels spinning reel series just got leaner and meaner.
 This complete series ranges from ultralight freshwater actions to heavy big game saltwater models.

 Daiwa BG is equipped with a machined aluminum body and body cover providing strength and internal part stability.
 To increase the strength in the form of corrosion and scratch resistance, Daiwa has Black Anodized the body and body cover.
 The anodization process allows for better adhesion to the aluminum and will not chip or peel like a painted surface, extending the brilliant look of the BG spinning series.

 Daiwa BG spinning series have integrated the largest drive gear in the history of Daiwa spinning reels.
-The benefit to having this oversized gear increases gear-tooth contact points, this provides smoother and extended gear life as well as more power and increased torque.
+The benefit to having this over-sized gear increases gear-tooth contact points, this provides smoother and extended gear life as well as more power and increased torque.

 Daiwa’s Screw-in-Handle design provides zero movement or play between the main gear and handle arm.
 This lack of movement offers the angler both confidence and control when rotating the handle.

 The Air Rotor weighs up to 15% less than ordinary rotor designs.
 Its unique shape reduces unnecessary weight while distributing stress more evenly throughout the rotor for maximum strength.